google/grr-doc/fleetspeak.md

 GRR and Fleetspeak setup
 ========================

-This guide is will walk you through the process of installing GRR from sources and making it communicate through Fleetspeak, rather than its old custom communication protocol.
+This guide will walk you through the process of installing GRR from sources and making it communicate through Fleetspeak, rather than its old custom communication protocol.

 At the end you should have a working single-machine setup with both the server